Skip to main content Skip to navigation

 Robin Visser

-I am a second year PhD student in algebraic number theory, under the supervision of Prof. Samir Siksek and Prof. David Loeffler.
-My current interests include studying both elliptic and hyperelliptic curves and their Jacobians, although I've also enjoyed playing around with various aspects of computational and analytic number theory.
+I am a third year PhD student in algebraic number theory, under the supervision of Prof. Samir Siksek.
+My current research interests include studying both elliptic and hyperelliptic curves and their Jacobians, although I've also enjoyed playing around with various aspects of computational and analytic number theory.

 E-mail address: robin.visser@warwick.ac.uk